-Question number Guidance on question Section ZA3-Investor Data ZA1(a) Name of Fund: Auto-populated with each Public Fund name as it appears on our systems - lists each Public Fund that the FSB is required to provide information for.
-Answer using the relevant line for each named Public Fund.
+Question Number Guidance on Question Section ZA3-Investor Data ZA1(a) Name of Fund: Auto-populated with each Public Fund name as it appears on the JFSC systems - lists each Public Fund that the FSB is required to provide information for.
+Please answer using the relevant line for each named Public Fund.
 ZA3(a) Total number of investors and their principal country of residence, as at the end of the reporting period.
 Answer this question on Country Tab ZA3(a) Each of the Public Funds are listed vertically in column A and there is a choice of countries listed horizontally.
 Input the number of investors in each country per fund.
 If there are none leave the entry as "0".